adriennefriend/imposter-syndrome-disclaimer/README.md

 # imposter syndrome disclaimer
-An invitation to contribute by acknowledging our humanity
+A warmn invitation to contribute, to be adapted and included in your project's README

 ### How to contribute